wetzel-desy/mod_want_digest/README.md

 Content-Type: text/plain
 ```

+Version 0.1 was shipped without caching and can be found under the tag `v0.1`.
+The main branch is always hosting the newest version and is hopefully stable.

 TODO:
-- implement a caching mechanism that calculates the checksum of a file on the fly for a PUT request. -> DONE, to be found in mod_want_digest_filter.c
+- implement a caching mechanism that calculates the checksum of a file on the fly for a PUT request. -> DONE
 - implement a precalculation mechanism for all files on disk that are exposed to the internet(TM) in order to save time for large files.
-- add a config handler to activate/deactivate the module. -> DONE, to be found in mod_want_digest_filter.c
+- add a config handler to activate/deactivate the module. -> DONE
-- implement as filter module instead of pure module? -> DONE, to be found in mod_want_digest_filter.c
+- implement as filter module instead of pure module? -> DONE

 Contributors
 ================